ubcuas/GCOM/README.md

 go build
 ```

-When running, the root of the projecti s available at `localhost:1323`.
+When running, the root of the project is available at `localhost:1323`.

 For testing endpoints for development, it's highly recommended that you use an API client.
 [Insomnia](https://insomnia.rest/) is a great choice.